Continuing Education Grant

 - The period of disbursement will not exceed one year past the date of MLA’s annual meeting.

-- Current photo is requested for promotional purposes.
+- Current photo uploaded to member profile, for promotional purposes. (optional)

 - MLA will acknowledge applications upon receipt via email.